- Prayer and Worship

 Catholic Social Ministry Gathering 2015

 To Go Forth: Encountering Christ is the Heart of the World.
-Registration is now open for the USCCB's annual social ministry gathering, to take place in February 2015.
+Registration is now open for the USCCB's annual gathering on faith and public life, to take place in February 2015.

 "The Church cannot and must not remain on the sidelines in the fight for justice."